You are currently viewing Dublin to Galway in Three Days: 8 Attractions You’ll Love

 It is where the acronym DEW, used in the whiskey’s brand name, comes from.

-You can take guided tours of the distillery, where you will learn about the three-pronged process the distillery uses to create its unique flavors.
+You can take a guided tour of the distillery, where you will learn about the three-pronged process the distillery uses to create its unique flavors.

 Tourist Attraction: Viking Cruise from Athlone to Clonmacnoise